Iterative Hierarchical Attention for Answering Complex Questions over Long Documents: Experiments

 \section{Experiments}

-We evaluate our multi-hop retrieval model \model{} on three different datasets: ShARC \cite{saeidi2018interpretation}, HybridQA \cite{chen2020hybridqa}, and QASPER \cite{dasigi2021dataset}.
-ShARC is a conversational QA datasets that requires the model to classify a conversation into one of the few classes.
-HybridQA and QASPER are extractive QA datasets.
-HybridQA contains factual questions that requires multi-hop reasoning using table and text.
-QASPER is an information seeking QA dataset.
-Different from factual QA, answers in QASPER are usually longer, with an average length of 14.4 tokens.
-Since the downstream tasks of the three datasets are different, we apply an additional layer for ShARC on top of the retrieval results from \model{} and a BERT-large extractive QA model for HybridQA and QASPER to extract the final answers.
-We will discuss model setup for each case separately.
+We evaluate \model{} on four different datasets: ShARC \citep{saeidi2018interpretation}, HybridQA \citep{chen2020hybridqa}, QASPER \citep{dasigi2021dataset}, and HotpotQA \citep{yang2018hotpotqa}.\footnote{We modify the original ShARC and HotpotQA datasets to evaluate them in the long-document setting.
+Please see the dataset descriptions for more details.} Since the downstream tasks of the four datasets are different, we apply an additional layer for ShARC, and a Transformer-based extractive QA model for HybridQA, QASPER and HotpotQA to extract the final answers.
+We will discuss the setup for each case separately.